Dick Barton: Television

 The complete series was released on DVD in March 2009, and in 2010 re-runs of Dick Barton were shown on the British satellite television channel Film 24.
-By 2016 it had reappeared on another satellite channel, Talking Pictures TV.
+By 2016 it had reappeared on Talking Pictures TV.

 Stage musical

 A stage musical, Dick Barton Episode I, Special Agent, written by Phil Willmott, directed by Ted Craig.
 Musical direction was by Stefan Bednarczyk.
 It premièred at the Warehouse Theatre in December 1998 to great acclaim.
 It was revived in 1999 and productions then toured Britain between 1998 and 2001.
 Following its success, further "episodes" were written and performed at the Warehouse Theatre: